Wake Forest Baptist Medical Center

 Plastic & Reconstructive Surgery Integrated Residency Program

-The Plastic and Reconstructive Surgery Residency Program at Wake Forest Baptist Health accepts two applicants per year into an integrated six year program.
-The first 18 months are comprised of a diverse collection of rotations centered on understanding General Surgery and the surgical subspecialties, while the final years are dedicated to clinical training in Plastic and Reconstructive Surgery.
+The Plastic and Reconstructive Surgery Integrated Residency Program at Wake Forest Baptist Medical Center accepts two applicants per year into an six year integrated program.
+The first 18 months are comprised of a diverse collection of rotations centered on understanding General Surgery and the surgical sub-specialties, while the final years are dedicated to clinical training in Plastic and Reconstructive Surgery.
 During the first 18 months of residency, residents rotate on General Surgery services including Surgical Oncology, Emergency General Surgery, Critical Care, Pediatric, Vascular, Transplant, and Burn Surgery.
-Rotations on subspecialty services include ENT, Orthopedics, Urology, Mohs surgery, Anesthesia, and on the Plastic Surgery service at Wake Forest.
-Additionally, a total of three months are spent during the first two years in the General Surgery private practice setting at nearby Forsyth Medical Center.
+Rotations on sub-specialty services include ENT, Orthopedics, Urology, Mohs surgery, Anesthesia, and on the Plastic Surgery service at Wake Forest.
+Additionally, a total of two months are spent during the second year in the General Surgery Surgery private practice setting at nearby Forsyth Medical Center, one month in a Plastic Surgery private practice, and one month on an Oculoplastic rotation.
 The resident is closely integrated with the Plastic Surgery department through attendance at monthly journal clubs, visiting professor lectures, and the business of medicine course.

 During the 2nd and 3rd year, 3 months are allotted as protected time for the pursuit of research interests.
 Many of these projects develop from ancillary interests during the first three years and include all arenas of plastic and reconstructive surgery including, but not limited to, the evaluation and implementation of new techniques and devices.